zhouzhipeng/xiaozhi-esp32/docs/SD_CARD_MCP_TOOLS.md

 2. **Thread Safety**: MCP tool calls are executed in separate threads with configurable stack size (default: 6144 bytes).

+3. **Image Formats**:
+   - JPEG (.jpg, .jpeg): Fully supported with hardware acceleration and automatic scaling
+   - PNG (.png): Detected and handled, displays placeholder with notification (full decoder integration pending)
+   - BMP (.bmp): Basic 24-bit BMP support (development in progress)
-3. **Image Formats**: Currently only JPEG images are supported for display.
-Other formats may be read as binary/text data.
+   - Other formats: Can be read as binary/text data but not displayed

 4. **Path Format**: All paths should use forward slashes (/) and start with `/sdcard`.